Obsidian-TTRPG-Community/Bunkers-n-Badasses-Markdown/Fantasy Statblocks/Bunkers and Badasses for Fantasy Statblocks Readme.md

 You can use any of these, and it will list them under the movement arrow, along with an icon indicating what type of movement and how many squares it will move.
 Do not use commas.

-*Hover can be treated the same as flight, or be utilized as a Trait.*
+*You can treat Hover the same as flight, or utilize a hover ability as a Trait.*

 ### How to Use: Traits

-Traits currently will wrap text if you have a monster that has many traits.
+Traits now will wrap text if you have a monster that has many traits.
 However, this can make your code-block very, very big and weird looking.
 If possible, try to make your custom traits a special or an action.

 ### How to Use: Loot

-The Loot section is intended only for the weird, obscure loot items you want to absolutely include on a monster in that bestiary at all times, typically bosses who drop a peculiar quest item.
+I intend the Loot section only for the weird, obscure loot items you want to absolutely include on a monster in that bestiary always; typically bosses who drop a peculiar quest item.

-This is optional, and if there is nothing entered in loot, the field disappears.
+This is optional, and if nothing entered in loot, the field disappears.

 ### Explanatory Codeblocks